 conduct of parties is not usually relevant in the determination of property settlement.

-Usually losses and liabilities will be shared by both the husband and the wife, although it may not always be shared equally.
-Losses and liabilities will generally be shared if money was lost during the course of pursuing income or gaining assets for the parties of the marriage.
-However, in some cases they can be borne by one party solely.
+Usually, losses and liabilities will be shared by both the husband and the wife, although it may not always be shared equally.
+Losses and liabilities will be shared if money was lost during pursuing income or gaining assets for the parties of the marriage.
+However, in some cases, they can be borne by one party solely.

-If one of the parties has deliberately acted so as to reduce the value or worth of matrimonial assets then that party may bear the loss solely.
-Further, if one party has “acted recklessly, negligently or wantonly” and the effect has been a reduction of the value of assets the Court may order that the loss be borne solely by that party.
+If one of the parties has deliberately acted to reduce the value or worth of matrimonial assets, then that party may bear the loss solely.
+Further, if one party has “acted recklessly, negligently or wantonly” and the effect has been a reduction of the value of assets the Court may order that the loss is borne solely by that party.

 The Family Courts are well aware of attempts by parties to reduce the asset pool and prevent access to a property by claiming they have sold, gifted or simply transferred that property to another party.